MinhTriet0612/Task-Management/README.md

 I have just created a todolist project with cpp.

 ## Features
-Beside some basic features example: Add, Update, Delete.
-I also add some features is filter, sort..
+Beside some basic features example: Adding, Updating, Deleting.
+I also added some features is filtering, sorting..

 ## Technology
 C++, MySql